DavidGrois/leafletassignment/report.md

 - Optimize for mobile.
 - Add functionality to choose any road sign.
 - Add more drawing options, instead of just rectangle for more accuracy.
+- Improvements made after presentation
+  - I added a display showing the amount of sign currently used for the active heatmap.
+    This is supposed to help show the interesting parts about the data (e.g. the very few stop signs).
+This can also be achieved with the draw function but its not intuitive.
+The display is in the top right corner of the map with a blurred background for better readability.
+  - I added a small pulsing animation to the info button to grab the users attention and show them that it exists.
+I could also just have the info screen open when accessing the site, but I like the less optrusive version with the animation better.

 ---